eurekasfray/particle/doc/sketch.md

 # Particle spec

 # Introduction

 * This document is the specification for the Particle programming language.

-* The style of the document was inspired by the C++ specification (insert URL here).
+* The style of this document was inspired by the C++ specification <http://www.csci.csusb.edu/dick/c++std/cd2/index.html>.
 Language's concepts, ideas, and gotchas are written as points called articles.
 Each article expresses a single idea about the programming language with the good intention to enhance the reading experience with simple consumable concepts.

 ## Goals

 * My aim goal is to develop a simple and useable programming language whose core concept is based the ideas behind the assembly languages (x86 especially).
 The language should allow a programmer to build a program using basic data types such as bytes, words and doubles words by manipulating data.
 Let's see the possibilities.

 # Design